-The Company is involved in certain claims and pending litigation arising from the ordinary conduct of business.
+We are involved in certain claims and pending litigation arising from the ordinary conduct of business.
 We also provide accruals for claims within our self-insured retention amounts.
-Based on the knowledge of the facts, and in certain cases, opinions of outside counsel, in the Company's opinion the resolution of these claims and pending litigation will not have a material effect on the Company's financial position, results of operations or cash flows.
+Based on the knowledge of the facts, and in certain cases, opinions of outside counsel, in our opinion the resolution of these claims and pending litigation will not have a material effect on our financial position, results of operations or cash flows.

-At June 29, 2013, approximately 47.9% of our employees in the United States, Mexico and Canada are subject to collective bargaining agreements that are renegotiated periodically.
+At September 28, 2013, approximately 48.7% of our employees in the United States, Mexico and Canada are subject to collective bargaining agreements that are renegotiated periodically.
 Less than 1% are subject to contracts that expire in 2013.

-(14) Subsequent Events
+(16) Subsequent Events

-On July 24, 2013, our Board of Directors approved a new cash dividend policy, which anticipates a total annual dividend of \$0.28 per share of common stock, payable in quarterly increments of \$0.07 per share of common stock.
-In connection with the new policy, on July 25, 2013, our Board of Directors declared a quarterly cash dividend of \$0.07 per share of common stock, which is payable to shareholders of record at the close of business on August 5, 2013 and is expected to be paid on August 15, 2013.
-Declaration of future cash dividends, and the establishment of record and payment dates, are subject to final determination by the Board of Directors each quarter after its review of our financial condition, results of operations, capital requirements, any legal or contractual restrictions on the payment of dividends and other factors the Board of Directors deems relevant.
+On October 24, 2013, our Board of Directors declared a quarterly cash dividend of \$0.07 per share of common stock, which is payable to shareholders of record at the close of business on November 4, 2013 and is expected to be paid on November 14, 2013.
+Declaration of future cash dividends is subject to final determination by the Board of Directors each quarter after its review of our financial condition, results of operations, capital requirements, any legal or contractual restrictions on the payment of dividends and other factors the Board of Directors deems relevant.